-January is probably the coldest period of the winter and coming on top of the floods and heavy rains of just before Christmas it is well worth taking the time to look over the allotment and prioritise the jobs for the month.
+January is probably the coldest period of the winter and it is well worth taking the time to look over the allotment and prioritise the jobs for the month.
 Top of the list has to be clean up the plot and dispose of all of the damaged and rotten crops.
-Don’t worry too much about soil preparations for now just concentrate on clearing the way for a February blitz; weather permitting of course.
-Most of the overwintering vegetables will have suffered under the wet conditions make a list, visit the site shed or garden centres and get in what replacement seeds or bulbs you will need for your immediate needs.
+Trim all your path edges and make good the paths where necessary.
+It will be much more comfortable underfoot in the coming months.
+Don’t worry too much about soil preparations for now.
+Just concentrate on clearing the way for a February blitz; weather permitting of course.
+Most of the overwintering vegetables will have suffered under the wet conditions so make a list, visit the garden centres and get in what replacement seeds or bulbs you will need for your immediate needs.

 Sowing and planting